 Buzzwords normally serve as convenient shorthand for complex ideas, but when it is overused or watered down, they become a problem.
 The tech industry is known for its plethora of buzzwords that make both outsiders and insiders shake their heads to hear.
 In this industry, you will constantly hear tech buzzwords such as “innovation is disrupting the ecosystem”.

-A funny fact to know is that, the use of jargon is arguably worse in tech than other industries.
-Who to blame?
+A fun fact to know is that the use of jargon is arguably worse in tech than in other industries.
+Who is to blame?
 The CIOs are just as guilty of misapplying concepts.

 What are Tech Buzzwords?

 Tech buzzwords normally derive from technical terms.
 Gradually, people start using them as buzzwords with much of the original technical meaning removed through fashionable use, for the sake of impressing others only.
 Examples of overworked business buzzwords include synergy, vertical, dynamic, cyber, and strategy.
 A common buzzword phrase is “think outside the box”

 Some can keep their original meaning, yet some have lost all.
 They are now used only to highlight the most popular topics of today’s tech climate.

 Whichever the meaning, whether you love them, hate them, or love to hate them, tech buzzwords will surely continue to thrive.
 When it comes to the ever-progressing tech industry, buzzwords that finally fade into obscurity are bound to be replaced by new tech terms claiming their own time in the spotlight.

 When it was first used, the term “tech industry” referred to software and computing businesses.
 But as another business thrives, it has become just another of the tech buzzwords that holds no real meaning as now, it could also be financial tech, medical tech, or even taxi companies.
 The pervasiveness of technology means that today, every business is now part of the “tech industry”.